 The Mars Experience

 The Mars experience utilizes more than 13,000 high-resolution images captured by a number of NASA’s Mars spacecraft, including the Mars Reconnaissance Orbiter.
-These incredibly detailed images have been stitched together and rendered in 3-D by NASA’s Intelligent Robotics Group, enabling Microsoft to create the only pole-to-pole, three-dimensional experience of the Red Planet.
+These incredibly detailed images have been stitched together and rendered in 3-D by NASA’s Intelligent Robotics Group, enabling WWT to create the only pole-to-pole, three-dimensional experience of the Red Planet.
 In addition, the surface map has been color corrected to match the latest estimates of the planet’s appearance, adding yet more realism to your experience.
 And to complement your exploration, leading astronomers have created interactive guided tours of Mars, so get ready for a lifelike experience of the Red Planet.

 Special features as you investigate our planetary neighbor: